Students will graduate with a Bachelor of Science in Dental Hygiene.

 Application deadline is on or before February 1st to be considered for admission into the next incoming DH class.

 All pre-requisite course work must be completed by the end of the Winter semester prior to the start of the incoming student summer semester.
+Additionally, no more than three outstanding core courses may remain prior to starting the professional phase of the DH Program.

 Prospective students into the Professional phase of the Dental Hygiene program should apply prior to the completion of the pre-dental hygiene coursework.